Understanding React Hooks

 Custom Hooks

-Custom hooks are an alternative to and in that they allow you to create custom reusable stateful logic.
+Custom hooks are an alternative to higher-order components and render props in that they allow you to create custom reusable stateful logic.